Guatemala profile - Timeline

 2011 December - President Colom apologises to the relatives of the more than 200 victims of the 1982 massacre in the village of Dos Erres during the civil war.

-2012 March - President Perez Molina proposes decriminalising drugs as a way of combatting the illegal narcotics trade.
+2012 March - President Perez Molina proposes decriminalising drugs as a way of combating the illegal narcotics trade.

-2013 May - Ex-military leader Efrain Rios Montt is convicted of genocide and crimes against humanity, only to have the ruling overturned by the constitutional court on a technicality.
-The trial is scheduled to resume in January 2015.
+2013 May - Ex-military leader Efrain Rios Montt is convicted of genocide and crimes against humanity, only to have the ruling overturned by the constitutional court on a technicality, forcing a retrial, although no date is set.

-2014 June - The US boosts aid and speeds up deportations to cope with the growing number of migrants from Central America.
-Guatemala, El Salvador, and Honduras are to receive millions of dollars to combat gang violence and help citizens repatriated from the US.
+2014 June - The US to give millions of dollars of aid to Guatemala, El Salvador, and Honduras to combat gang violence and help citizens repatriated from the US, as part of efforts to cope with growing migration.

-2014 August - Chief of the armed forces, General Rudy Ortiz, is killed in a helicopter crash near the border with Mexico.
+2014 August - Armed forces chief Rudy Ortiz dies in a helicopter crash of unknown cause in bad weather near the border with Mexico.